An eccentric dreamer in search of truth and happiness for all.

 Anyone reading my writings probably knows that I subscribe roughly to the moral theory of Utilitarianism.
 To me, we should be trying to maximize the happiness of everyone.
 Every sentient being should be considered important enough to be weighed in our moral calculus of right and wrong.
 In theory, this should mean we should place equal weight on every human being on this Earth.
 In practice however, there are considerations that need to be taken into account that complicate the picture.

-Effective Altruism would argue that time and distance don’t matter, that you should help those who you can most effectively assist given limited resources.
+Naive Utilitarianism would argue that time and distance don’t matter, that you should help those who you can most effectively assist given limited resources.
 This usually leads to the recommendation of donating to charities in Africa for bednet or medication delivery as this is considered the most effective use of a given dollar of value.
 There is definitely merit to the argument that a dollar can go further in poverty-stricken Africa than elsewhere.
 However, I don’t think that’s the only consideration here.

 Time and distance do matter to the extent that we as human beings have limited knowledge of things far away from us in time and space.
 With respect to donations to a distant country in dire need, there are reasonable uncertainties about the effectiveness of these donations, as many of the arguments in favour of them depend heavily on our trust of the analysis done by the charities working far away, that we cannot confirm or prove directly.